brotherzhafif/SMERB/README.md

 - The Payment Notes Data Can Be Modified

 ## 🖥️ Supported Platform
-- Windows 10 version 1809 or higher
+- Windows 7 or Higher
-- Android 5.0 (API 21) or higher
+- Android
+- Linux
-- macOS 10.15 or higher
+- macOS
-- iOS 10 or higher
+- iOS